zoogeny/zoogeny/books/story-self/12-Chapter-6-Value-Of-Love-draft.md

 I contemplate the relation of this definition to other definitions of love.
 For example, the Greek words connoting love: Agape (brotherly love), Eros (sexual passion), Philia (friendship), Storge (familial), Philautia (self), and Xenia (hospitality).

-Self-love is an interesting case to consider.
+The love of oneself is an interesting case to consider.
 One view is to see the mind and body as individual beings that work together.
 Another view is to see the self as a whole singular being.
 I think both views are valid and I try to think of them simultaneously.
 I contemplate that a musical chord can be seen as a singular thing although it is comprised of individual notes.

 ### Loving life